ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    DMARC policies are published by Domain Owners and applied by Mail Receivers.

-   A Domain Owner advertises DMARC participation of one or more of its domains by adding a DNS TXT record (described in Section 6.1) to those domains.
-In doing so, Domain Owners make specific requests of Mail Receivers regarding the handling of messages purporting to be from one of the Domain Owner's domains and the provision of feedback about those messages.
+   _Tickets 75 and 85_ A Domain Owner advertises DMARC participation of one or more of its domains by adding a DNS TXT record (described in Section 6.1) to those domains.
+In doing so, Domain Owners indicate their severity of concern regarding failed authentication for email

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 19]
+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 15]

 Internet-Draft                  DMARCbis                      April 2021

+   messages making use of their domain in the RFC5322.From header field as well as the provision of feedback about those messages.
+Mail Receivers in turn can take into account the Domain Owner's severity of concern when making handling decisions about email messages that fail DMARC authentication checks.

    A Domain Owner may choose not to participate in DMARC evaluation by Mail Receivers.
 In this case, the Domain Owner simply declines to